Category Archives: Social Studies Enrichment

 This mini spark will introduce your to a current events resource, the World from A-Z, that promotes critical thinking, civil discourse, and compassion in your classroom.

-Watch this current events video that will help you understand the Pineapple Express along with many other topics.
+2. Watch this current events video that will help you understand the Pineapple Express along with many other topics.
+Explain the pineapple express in 3 sentences.

-Choose several of the prompts below to answer to show what you learn from the A-Z video.
+3. Choose 3 of the prompts below to answer to show what you learn from the A-Z video.

 1. What is the purpose of the light festival in Copenhagen mentioned in the video?